-THIS year’s Terri Devine Memorial Shield will take place at Melvin Playing Fields on August 25 at 2pm.
+THIS year’s Terri Devine Memorial Shield will take place at Melvin Playing Fields tomorrow (August 25) at 2pm.

 Now in its fifth year the event raises money for the Meningitis Research Foundation in memory of Glenmornan schoolgirl Terri Devine who passed away from the illness in 2008.